*Updated: September 2017*

-When approaching this question, you don’t need to follow a specific structure but I generally enjoy answering and hearing answers in this type of format:
+When approaching this question, you don’t need to follow a specific structure but we recommend using this answer framework:

 1) What is the product and what does it do?